devwithfarshi/nurit-project-1/README.md

 - Home Page is responsive
 - Product page and Single Product is not responsive
 - Hover over nav items to open the mega menu.
+- This website has three routes "/" , "/products" , "/products/id"

 ## Live link